Chilton County Schools, Alabama

 Another challenge that CCS is addressing with Courseware is the need to be able to reach more students with fewer teachers and maintain reasonable class sizes.
 For subjects that are in high demand, teachers are paired with teacher assistants to run two concurrent sections of the class.
 In each classroom, students complete coursework online using Courseware.
 The assigned teacher is the teacher of record for both sections and is responsible for rotating between the classrooms to provide support and feedback to students.
 The teacher assistant rotates between classes as well, helping manage behavior and keep students on task when the teacher is in the other classroom.
 With this model, the teacher can effectively support twice the number of students without increasing class size or teacher workload, and this saves the district money.

-“We are looking at where did the students start and how much growth or how much progress did they make in a year,” explained Ms. Harrison.
 “We had several schools in our district that had 98 percent or better growth, even from within their schools, which was excellent.
 And, I would say Clanton Intermediate was probably our best result of that.
-They had 100 percent growth, so 100 percent of their students showed growth from the time that they started at the intermediate school to the end of last [school]year.”
+They had 100 percent growth, so 100 percent of their students showed growth from the time that they started at the intermediate school to the end of last [school]year,” Ms. Harrison explained.

 Because of the outstanding growth, Clanton Intermediate School won $20,000 from the $1 Million for Reading Success program for being one of the top 50 schools in Alabama for reading gains from the beginning to the end of the 2017–18 school year.
-Clanton Intermediate had only been using Edmentum programs for a few months upon winning this award, so this achievement was likely the result of a tremendous amount of hard work and effort from both teachers and students during the entire school year.
+This achievement was the result of a tremendous amount of hard work and effort from both teachers and students during the entire school year.

 “Obviously, our overall goal was to improve student achievement, and at this point, I think we're doing a great job of doing that through [Edmentum programs],” said Ms. Harrison.